-Currently, students may choose one of two options in their pursuit of this degree:
+Students may choose to apply to one of two options in their pursuit of this degree:

-- Option A (Thesis Option): Students choosing the Thesis Option will pursue advanced studies in a particular area of interest and will then conduct a research project under the supervision of program faculty that will culminate in a thesis.
+Option A (Thesis Option): Students will pursue a particular area of interest, conduct their own research, and report the research in a thesis.

-- Option B (Internship Option): Students selecting the Internship Option will pursue advanced studies in a chosen area and engage in an internship project, which involves 200 hours of field work in a setting that involves the care or education of children and a comprehensive Internship Report based on this experience.
+Option B (Internship Option): Students will complete 200 hours of fieldwork in a setting serving children or youth, and will write a comprehensive internship report based on this experience.

 Admission Requirements.
 Applicants will be selected on the basis of past academic records, letters of recommendation, field experience, and the relevance of their proposed research to the areas of specialization of program faculty.
 To be accepted into the program, a student is required to have an undergraduate degree with a minimum of a B average and a significant concentration in child studies, education, or related discipline.
 In addition, at least one year of professional experience in the field of child care, education, or related areas is desirable.
 Bilingualism is an asset, but not a requirement.
 The equivalence of foreign degrees is assessed by the School of Graduate Studies, and is determined by consideration of the total length of program study (primary through university) as well as the quality and content of post-secondary study and its relevance to this program.